Convert a Dynamic Disk to a Basic Disk Without Losing Data

 Drive properties

-Since we are converting our Windows drive to a dynamic disk, the process will have to be done outside of Windows so you will need to reboot your computer to begin the conversion.
+Since we are converting our active Windows drive, the process will have to be done outside of Windows.
+You cannot modify system files while they are running.
+You will need to reboot your computer to begin the conversion.
+Click yes on the prompt to initiate the restart.

 These operations require computer reboot to execute NIUBI

-Now when we go back to Disk Management, we can see that the Windows drive is now a basic disk.
+The system restarts automatically once the progress bar hits 100 percent.
+Now when we go back to Disk Management, we can clearly see the active system state.
+The Windows drive is now functioning properly as a basic disk.

 For additional training resources, check out our online IT training courses.